tnam-nguyen/360-1M/README.md

 # ODIN Installation and Usage Guide

 ## Overview
-This repository provides tools for training the ODIN model and processing video data for various tasks.
+This repository code for downloading the 360-1M dataset, processing the videos, and training the ODIN model.
 The metadata with URLs for all videos can be found at the following link:

 [Metadata with Video URLs](https://huggingface.co/datasets/mwallingford/360-1M/tree/main)